cloudacode/darkmode-session/README.md

     ~/Library/Application\ Support/Google/Chrome/<YOUR_PROFILE>/Cookies
     ```

-You can retrive the stored cookies through sqlite
+You can retrieve the stored cookie, however the data is encrypted.
 ```bash
 $ cp ~/Library/Application\ Support/Google/Chrome/Profile\ 5/Cookies .
 $ sqlite3 Cookies